The web is constantly evolving, but these changes are happening more rapidly than ever before—especially when it comes to consumer privacy and data.

 Advertisers use third-party cookie data to learn about a visitor’s overall online behavior.
 Without third-party cookies we lose the ability to understand what websites a user frequently visits, what purchases they make or interests they have shown on other websites.

-Marketers should be prepared that attribution, measurement, frequency capping and suppression, insights, segmentation, activation and retargeting are in for a shake-up in 2021.
+Marketers should be prepared that attribution, measurement, frequency capping and suppression, insights, segmentation, activation and retargeting are in for a shake-up.

-Privacy-first web browsers such as Firefox, Safari & Brave already block third-party cookies and Chrome has announced that they are deprecating third-party cookies this year.
-This change will be the final shoe to drop that will kill the cookie as we know it.
+Privacy-first web browsers such as Firefox, Safari & Brave already block third-party cookies.
+This upcoming change will be the final shoe to drop that will kill the cookie as we know it.
 You can learn more about it in our recent blog post, “Google Phasing Out Third-Party Cookies: What You Should Know“.

 In a blog titled “Building a more private web,” Google announced that its Privacy Sandbox and other privacy initiatives will gradually make third-party cookies “obsolete.”